Monitoring and managing server performance isn’t just a matter of gathering metrics. A server’s performance can...

 On-premises deployments offer organizations more control and ownership, but the company also bears all of the responsibility and costs for the tool and its operation.
 Adopting the tool as a service imposes a monthly cost that may vary based on the size of the infrastructure it monitors, but the organization sheds the resources and maintenance needed to support the tool.
 It's important to consider the pros and cons of each deployment option when evaluating a prospective tool.

-Ultimately, the selection of server performance monitoring software comes with a price tag.
+Ultimately, the selection of server performance monitor software comes with a price tag.
 Commercial software costs often include an upfront licensing expense, followed by additional costs for support and updates.
 But savvy buyers can potentially strike attractive deals with eager vendors seeking to gain or expand a presence in the enterprise.
 Don't be shy about negotiating for better licensing and support terms.

 There are also popular open